Historical Memory of Service-Learning in European Higher Education

 The origins of Service-Learning in Higher Education

-Although from the considered origins of the modern University, (foundation of the University of Bologna (Italy) in 1089, which receives the title of university in 1317) it was clear that to the traditional and main university missions (creation of knowledge / research and teaching) a certain commitment to civic education should be added somehow it was not until the beginning of the last century when universities and business schools have remarkably questioned their role as social agents.
+Although from the considered origins of the modern University, (the foundation of the University of Bologna (Italy) in 1089, which receives the title of university in 1317) it was clear that to the traditional and main university missions (creation of knowledge/research and teaching) a certain commitment to civic education should be added somehow it was not until the beginning of the last century when universities and business schools have remarkably questioned their role as social agents.

 Beyond teaching and research and in addition to them, there are other areas of activity of universities as organizations inserted in a specific environment.
 Integrating social responsibility and commitment in the management and in the activities carried out by these academic institutions is one of the current demands of a society in need of both, good and competent professionals and critical citizens with a transformative capacity.